fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 10. Be transparent.
 Always explain what’s based on evidence, what’s assumption, and how you reached your conclusion.
 11. Don’t overstate.
 Use careful wording like “likely,” “possibly,” or “with moderate confidence” instead of making it sound absolute.

-# What usually you need to have to conduct threat attribution?
+# What usually you need to conduct threat attribution?

 1. A LOT of telemetry and dataset.
 Attribution isn’t possible without a big pool of telemetry and evidence.
     - Endpoint
     - Network